jswymer/mydoctest/articles/finance-general-ledger.md

 2. Specify the additional report definition **Cash Accounts** for these subcategories.
 3. Indent them under the **Cash** subcategory.

-Then, the next time you generate account schedules your balance statement will show a total balance for cash and two lines with balances for petty cash and the checking account.
+The next time you generate account schedules your balance statement will show a total balance for cash and two lines with balances for petty cash and the checking account.

 ##See Also
 [Finance](finance.md)